copremesis/api_braintree/api.md

 #### Summary of gems/libraries

-Trust becomes a huge factor in this senario.
+Similarly companies or 3rd parties will provide us ruby developers with building blocks to enable us to integrate our applications to their software.

-As a decision maker in manufactoring software, Your discretion and or own cross examination, A/B testing, or researching various ingredients (or gems) ultimately make or break your dish.
+As a decision maker in manufactoring software, your discretion and or own cross examination, A/B testing, or researching various ingredients (or gems) ultimately help to improve your final delivery.

 ![papa johns](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcQS5H_mPRftlge_mDcOQnj3luQyEMSfLbq3IyIs97SFg6ALrszw2w)